Selection Methods: Separate Application 10-20 April 2026

 1. Letter of Motivation

 Write a Letter of Motivation, maximum 1500 characters introducing yourself and your background, your studies, skills, or experiences.
 Explain what motivates and why you plan for a future in the games industry.
 Write your letter in an A4, PDF-format.
+The Letter of Motivation is graded on the scale 0–20.

 2. Portfolio